electronicvisions/hbp-sp9-guidebook/pm/spikey/setup_software.rst

 .. code-block:: bash

-  srun -p spikey --gres stationXXX python example.py
+  srun -p spikey --gres stationXXX run_nmpm_software python example.py

 Replace XXX with the number of the chip you want to use (e.g. 500).